 Patch Pointing to Stonework

-Minor repairs to maintain the integrity of the roof.
-Damaged Welsh slates were replaced with reclaimed stock.
+Minor repairs were made to maintain the integrity of the roof.
+Damaged Welsh slates were replaced with reclaimed stock and the ridges were rebed on a lime mix mortar.

-The front gutters were leaking, so hoppers and downpipes were rodded and cleaned.
+The front gutters were leaking, so hoppers and downpipes were rodded and cleaned to prevent overflow.

 Repointing to Stone Steps

-Not related to water ingress, a flight of stone steps was also repointed in lime as part of the works.
+Not related to water ingress, a flight of stone steps was also repointed in lime as part of the works as the previous mortar to the yorkstone and stone had failed.
+The debris was cleaned away and a durable lime mix was applied which made access easier on even surfaces.

 There can be an element of trial and error in anything short of major restoration work.
 Our experience accurately identified the specific areas of concern for swift resolution.
-We accept that an ideal solution (such as employing cranes to lift stone copings) can be prohibitively expensive, and are happy to have provided acceptable alternatives to suit the client’s needs.
+We accept that an ideal solution (such as employing cranes to lift stone copings) can be prohibitively expensive, and are happy to have provided acceptable alternatives to suit the needs of the client.